MBALearnsToCode/MBALearnsToCode/docs/myBlogs/20150924_NonTraditionalMBAMidPointLookBack.md

                          to the point I'd have to sell my clothes and get kicked out by my family
                          <br>

-- Deepened by relationship with &ndash; _i.e., digging deeper into my pocket to pay for_ &ndash;
+- Deepened by relationship with &ndash; _i.e., am digging deeper into my pocket to pay for_ &ndash;
 **Amazon Web Services** such as **EC2**, **Elastic Beanstalk**, **RDS**, **Route 53** and **S3**.
     - I feel good about now being a meaningful driver of their mother company's less negative net profit